Rothamsted/agri-schemas/drafts/201904-dfw-hackathon/README.md

 classes, properties/relations) that we might need in DFW-relevant data.

 Leveraging that, we have started considering use cases from real data, and we have started modelling them using existing schemas.
-At the same time, we have started to [propose new types] (agri-schema.ttl) as needed.
+At the same time, we have started to [propose new types](agri-schema.ttl) as needed.

 These are the use cases considered: